Elz, Hesse: Rail transport

-Elz has two railway stations: near the middle of the community is found Elz station on the Upper Westerwald Railway (Oberwesterwaldbahn) to Limburg and Au (Sieg).
+Elz has two railway stations: near the middle of the community is found Elz station on the Westerwald-Sieg-Bahn (Westerwald-Sieg-Raulway), RB90 to Limburg, Au (Sieg) and Siegen.
 From the regional station at Limburg, the cities of Gießen, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.
-Furthermore, Elz is linked to the Limburg-Staffel–Siershahn line (Lower Westerwald Railway, Unterwesterwaldbahn) through a halt, Elz Süd.
+Furthermore, Elz is linked to the Limburg-Staffel–Siershahn line (Lower Westerwald Railway, (RB29), Unterwesterwaldbahn) through a halt, Elz Süd.
+Both stations are served by Hessische Landesbahn, section DreiLänderBahn.

+Elz station has a Bike and ride facility and a Park and ride parking lot as well.

+Elz is located in the zone number 6008 of the transport association Rhein-Main-Verkehrsverbund (RMV) as well as the zone number 171 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 The nearest InterCityExpress stop is Limburg Süd station on the Cologne-Frankfurt high-speed rail line.
 Alternatively, Montabaur station on the same high-speed rail line may be reached on the Unterwesterwaldbahn.